Quixowo/ai-gym-coach/README.md

 # HeyCoach — an agentic AI weightlifting coach

 A weightlifting tracker (sets / reps / RIR) with an **agentic coach** layered on top.
-Built as an AI/ML engineering portfolio project: the interesting engineering is the agent architecture — tool design, retrieval-augmented generation, guardrails, and a recorded eval harness — not the UI.

-The coach can discuss your own logged training data, adjust your saved programs (within safety limits), and answer grounded training / injury-prevention questions with cited sources.
-Nutrition is advisory chat only — by deliberate scope choice there is no nutrition logging.
+The coach can discuss your own logged training data, adjust your saved programs (within safety limits), and answer grounded training / injury-prevention / nutrition questions.

 ## Architecture at a glance

-- **Hand-rolled agent loop** on the raw Anthropic SDK (no LangGraph / orchestration framework).
-Claude Sonnet drives the loop; Claude Haiku handles the cheap classification / synthesis calls.
-A hard cap on tool-call iterations per turn is the sole loop-safety mechanism.
+- **Hand-rolled agent loop** on the raw Anthropic SDK.
+Claude Sonnet drives the loop;
+  Claude Haiku handles the cheap classification / synthesis calls.
+  A hard cap on tool-call iterations per turn is used as the loop-safety mechanism.
 - **Seven tools**, all server-executed.
-The verified user id is injected server-side from the JWT before any tool runs and is *never* an LLM-supplied argument — this structural scoping is the project's primary prompt-injection defense.
+The verified user id is injected server-side from the JWT before any tool runs and is *never* an LLM-supplied argument.
 - **Deterministic logic lives in code, not the model**: progression math (Epley 1RM, RIR trend, plateau detection), fuzzy exercise-name matching, and the 10% program load-jump cap are all enforced in tool implementations.